Jeff Hurd: 2024

 Hurd declared his candidacy for the United States House of Representatives for against Lauren Boebert in the 2024 elections.
 After Boebert switched races, Hurd won the Republican nomination, defeating state Representative Ron Hanks.

 In contrast to Boebert, Hurd campaigned on being "as exciting as a bread sandwich."
 Hurd defeated Aspen City Councilman Adam Frisch to win the November election.

+2026

+Hurd is running for reelection in the 2026 election.

 Tenure

 In April 2025, Hurd was one of a dozen moderate Republicans who wrote a letter to Republican leadership in the U.S. House urging them to preserve and strengthen Medicaid.
 Hurd and the other authors of the letter said they "cannot and will not support a final reconciliation bill that includes any reduction in Medicaid coverage for vulnerable populations."
 The letter contained reminders that its authors had helped deliver a Republican majority in the 2024 elections.
+Hurd was one of six Republicans who voted to rescind tariffs the Trump administration had imposed on Canada.